GaryLeutheuser/garyleutheuser.github.io/about.md

 permalink: /about/
 ---

-I am a student at the University of Central Florida that likes all things computers, with a special place in my heart for practical topics such as software development.
+My name is Gary Leutheuser - I am an individual that likes all things computers.
 I also like to have a good laugh every once in a while.

-I've found that discussing computers and their related ideas can get pretty dry, especially when learning.
-The result of this observation is this blog: I want a place to explore  and express my thoughts on coding and computer science in a lighthearted manner.
+Hopefully, these posts can be some form of respite from the myriad of ice-cold treatments that exist on the topics discussed.

+I studied electrical engineering, and later computer engineering with an emphasis on software systems and algorithms.
+I could never make up my mind between hardware and software... so I didn't.
+I really enjoy working on software for embedded systems, which is what I do professionally.

+Please note that this is a personal blog, and the opinions expressed are my own.
+\\
+\\
+\\
 This site is built using Jekyll, and this theme is the base Jekyll theme.

 You can find the source code for the Jekyll new theme at